5 Ways to Celebrate Advent with Kids | Grow Youth & Kids Ministry Curriculum

 Plus, if a family is looking for a way to take their Advent Journey to the next level, we’ve included a helpful guide with extra activities and ways to display their cards.

 We’re so excited for you and the families you serve to use this Advent calendar, and we can’t wait to hear your stories!
-So, if you’re ready to help families begin their Advent Journey this Christmas, check out the 2024 Advent calendar.
+So, if you’re ready to help families begin their Advent Journey this Christmas, check out The Advent Journey Devotional Cards.

 Popular Posts